 Who Is This Treatment Intended for?

-IV vitamin therapies appeal to a wide range of patients, from athletes looking to rehydrate and recover after a bout of intense exercise, to those with medical issues that prevent adequate absorption of vitamins and minerals from food.
+IV vitamins therapies appeal to a wide range of patients, from athletes looking to rehydrate and recover after a bout of intense exercise, to those with medical issues that prevent adequate absorption of vitamins and minerals from food.
 Most, however, seek out this treatment for an immune system boost.

 Americans are increasingly interested in natural ways to enhance their immunity, and rightly so.
 Did you know that 70% of your immune system resides in your gut?
 Yet, more and more of us are being diagnosed with gastrointestinal disorders, such as celiac disease, small intestine bacterial overgrowth (SIBO), irritable bowel syndrome (IBS), Crohn’s disease, gastritis, chronic pancreatitis, and ulcerative colitis.

 These conditions can lead to inflammation of the gut and an inability to properly absorb crucial vitamins and minerals.
 Patients with these conditions are often found to have various nutrient deficiencies, some quite severe.
-IV vitamin therapies are one of the best ways to correct this situation.
+IV vitamin therapy are one of the best ways to correct this situation.